Can I Sue My Cruise Ship?

 While cruise ships can be a wonderful way to enjoy a relaxing vacation with family or friends, there are numerous potential hazards that can lead to accidents while onboard and prevent you from enjoying a relaxing trip.
 And while a cruise line may have breached the duty of care it owes you, that doesn’t mean that pursuing deserved compensation by filing a personal injury claim will be smooth sailing.
 Unfortunately, illnesses that originate on a cruise ship may be very difficult to prove, especially if only one person is affected.
 In addition, cruise lines often try to limit your right to sue in fine print that almost no one reads when excited about booking an exotic vacation.
 Importantly, you cannot contract away your right to hold a person or entity responsible for negligence that results in injuries.
 But because you must be able to prove negligence if an injury occurs on a cruise line and evidence useful to your claim can disappear at any time, you shouldn’t wait too long to file a claim.

 Have You Been Injured Due to What You Believe is the Negligence of a Cruise Line?

 Regardless of the circumstances, if you or a loved one has been injured in a cruise ship accident, it is important that you contact a personal injury attorney as quickly as possible.
-As the South Florida personal injury attorneys with offices in Boca Raton, Fort Lauderdale and West Palm Beach at the Leifer Law Firm, we will take a look at your situation and determine what your best options are.
+As the South Florida personal injury attorneys with offices in Boca Raton, Fort Lauderdale and West Palm Beach at Leifer & Ramirez, we will take a look at your situation and determine what your best options are.
 Contact us today to schedule a consultation.